kennygrant/bestiary/errors.md

 ## Recover must be in the same goroutine

 You can only recover from panics in the current goroutine.
-If you have panics two goroutines deep, recovering at the top level won't catch them \(for example in a web server handler which then spawns another goroutine, you must protect against panics within the goroutine spawned or be sure that your code is infallible\).
+If you have panics two goroutines deep, recovering at the top level won't catch them.
+For example in a web server handler which spawns a goroutine, you should protect against panics.

 ```go
 func a() {